muromeo1/FavMusicV2/README.md

   ...
 ```

-No terminal, crie a database rodando:
+Dentro do diretório do programa, crie a database rodando no terminal:

 ```
 rails db:create